 The history of International Economic Law is the history of Economic Development itself.
 Over the last 100 years, elements have moved from tariff and trade issues through nationalization and sustainability as values, complexities, and technology have evolved.
 Initially, nations looked at the full development of their economies.
 During the colonial period, the ability to leverage (or exploit for economic gain) the colonial economies and the ability to control these elements became central to international economic law.
-During decolonization, the challenge was a dynamic and sometimes military tension between formerly colonial holdings and the former colonizing powers over the control of natural resources and the economy.
+During decolonization, the challenge was a dynamic and sometimes military tension between former colonial holdings and the former colonizing powers over controlling natural resources and the economy.
 As we move through the early parts of the 21st Century, issues have moved from colonial control to environmental exploitation, income inequality, development, and free trade.

 Sustainable Economic Development – Emergence

-Because of the economic focus of control of economic resources post-colonialization, few elements of international economic law dealt with sustainable development.
+Because of the economic focus on control of economic resources post-colonialization, few elements of international economic law dealt with sustainable development.
 In 1962, the UN General Assembly adopted a UNESCO resolution calling on nations to pass domestic laws protecting native flora and fauna (Resolution 1831(XVII)).
 However, little else was done.
-The focus was on the sovereign’s ability to exploit freely and control their own resources following their own development policies.
+The focus was on the sovereign’s ability to exploit freely and control their resources following their development policies.

-Economic control became a key element of many human rights-based resolutions and legislation as well.
+Economic control became an essential element of many human rights-based resolutions and legislation as well.
 In several treaties and resolutions: